Christopher Ewart-Biggs

-Christopher Thomas Ewart Ewart-Biggs, CMG, OBE (5 August 1921 – 21 July 1976) was the British Ambassador to Ireland, an author and senior Foreign Office liaison officer with MI6.
+Christopher Thomas Ewart Ewart-Biggs, CMG, OBE (5 August 1921 – 21 July 1976) was the British ambassador to Ireland, an author and senior Foreign Office liaison officer with MI6.
 He was killed in 1976 by the Provisional Irish Republican Army (IRA) in Sandyford, Dublin.

 His widow, Jane Ewart-Biggs, became a Life Peer in the House of Lords, campaigned to improve Anglo-Irish relations and established the Christopher Ewart-Biggs Memorial Prize for literature.

 Early life and career

 Christopher Thomas Ewart-Biggs was born in the Thanet district of Kent, England, to Captain Henry Ewart-Biggs of the Royal Engineers and his wife Mollie Brice.
 He was educated at Wellington College and University College, Oxford, and served in the Royal West Kent Regiment of the British Army during the Second World War.
 At the Second Battle of El Alamein in 1942 he lost his right eye and as a result he wore a smoked-glass monocle over an artificial eye.
-He spent the rest of the war and after (1943–7) as political officer in Jefren, Tripolitania where he learned fluent Italian and some Arabic.
+He spent the rest of the war and after (1943–7) as political officer in Jefren, Tripolitania, where he learned fluent Italian and some Arabic.

-Ewart-Biggs joined the Foreign Service in 1949, serving in the Lebanon, Qatar and Algiers, as well as Manila, Brussels and Paris.
+Ewart-Biggs joined the Foreign Service in 1949, serving in Lebanon, Qatar and Algiers, as well as Manila, Brussels and Paris.

 Following study at the Middle East Centre for Arabic Studies near Beirut, he was posted as political officer to Qatar (1951).
 In 1952 he married Gabrielle Verschoyle, and gained four stepchildren.
-The couple wrote a number of thrillers together using the pen name ‘Charles Elliott’ including 'Trial by fire' (1956).
+The couple wrote a number of thrillers together using the pen name ‘Charles Elliott’ including Trial by Fire (1956).
 In 1959 she died in childbirth.
 He remarried (Felicity) Jane Randall on 5 May 1960.
 They had three children, Henrietta, Robin and Kate Ewart-Biggs.